Here’s an English test you’ll actually want to take.

 There are several English exams that are recognized internationally—you may even be preparing for a few of them.
 However, each test has a specific purpose and certain countries or schools usually prefer to use one over the others.

-Most of these tests are quite expensive, so before taking them, you need to prepare for them properly and take English level tests to know whether you’re ready.
+Most of these tests are quite expensive, so before taking them, you need to prepare for them properly to know whether you’re ready.
 Free English tests online—like the ones we’ll discuss later in this article—will surely help you prepare for these big, “official” exams.

 - IELTS: Short for International English Language Testing System, IELTS is one of the most well-regarded and widely used English exams and is a must for immigrating to most English-speaking countries.